 Alabama Income Tax Table

 |Tax Bracket (Single) ||Tax Bracket (Couple) ||Marginal Tax Rate|

 The Alabama Income Tax

-Alabama collects a state income tax at a maximum marginal tax rate of 6.00%, spread across three tax brackets.
+Alabama collects a state income tax at a maximum marginal tax rate of %, spread across tax brackets.
 Like the Federal Income Tax, Alabama's income tax allows couples filing jointly to pay a lower overall rate on their combined income with wider tax brackets for joint filers.
-There are a total of twenty one states with higher marginal income tax rates then Alabama.

 Alabama, as well as several other states, effectively double bracket widths for married couples filing jointly.
 In addition, Alabama allows some or all of federal income tax paid to be deducted from state taxable income.